Here are the top Institutional holders of BridgeBio Pharma Inc. (BBIO) shares

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-BridgeBio Pharma Inc. (NASDAQ: BBIO) is -0.60% lower on its value in year-to-date trading and has touched a low of $14.23 and a high of $73.50 in the current 52-week trading range.
+BridgeBio Pharma Inc. (NASDAQ: BBIO) is -10.14% lower on its value in year-to-date trading and has touched a low of $14.23 and a high of $73.50 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BBIO stock was last observed hovering at around $65.13 in the last trading session, with the day’s gains setting it 5.55% off its average median price target of $80.50 for the next 12 months.
-It is also 22.33% off the consensus price target high of $91.00 offered by 10 analysts, but current levels are -26.21% lower than the price target low of $56.00 for the same period.
+The BBIO stock was last observed hovering at around $66.17 in the last trading session, with the day’s loss setting it -2.27% off its average median price target of $83.50 for the next 12 months.
+It is also 29.78% off the consensus price target high of $91.00 offered by 10 analysts, but current levels are 4.63% higher than the price target low of $67.00 for the same period.

-The stock witnessed a 27.42% loss in the last 1 month and extending the period to 3 months gives it a 50.45%, and is 6.00% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.37% over the week and 5.83% over the month.
+The stock witnessed a 11.27% loss in the last 1 month and extending the period to 3 months gives it a 27.19%, and is -5.21% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.64% over the week and 6.03% over the month.

 BridgeBio Pharma Inc. (BBIO) Analyst Forecasts